Pregnant Woman Defends Her Decision To Continue Vaping & Asks People To 'Stop Shaming' Her For It

 RELATED: Woman Says Her Husband Has Been 'Crying Every Day' Because She Won't Get Botox On Her 'Wrinkled' Face

-Not all people agree with Wulf’s acceptance of women smoking while pregnant.
+However, not all people agree with Wulf’s acceptance of pregnant women smoking.

 “I vaped for about 5 years and was able to stop cold turkey knowing it wasn’t about me anymore,” one user wrote.
 “I think it’s quite selfish.”